hmrc/hmrc-mongo/hmrc-mongo-work-item-repo-play-27/HOW_TO_USE.md

     .flatMap {
       case None => Future.successful(()) // there is no more - we've finished
       case Some(wi) => processWorkItem(wi.item).flatMap { // call your function to process a WorkItem
-        case Success => workItemRepository.complete(wi.id) // mark as completed
+        case Success => workItemRepository.complete(wi.id, ProcessingStatus.Succeeded) // mark as completed
+                        workItemRepository.completeAndDelete(wi.id) // alternatively, remove from mongo
-        case Failure if wi.failureCount < config.maxRetries => workItemRepository.markAs(wi.id, Failed, None) // mark as failed - it will be reprocessed after a duration specified by `inProgressRetryAfterProperty` case Failure => workItemRepository.markAs(wi.id, PermanentlyFailed, None) // you can also mark as any other status defined by `ProcessingStatus`
+        case Failure if wi.failureCount < config.maxRetries =>
+                        workItemRepository.markAs(wi.id, ProcessingStatus.Failed) // mark as failed - it will be reprocessed after a duration specified by `inProgressRetryAfterProperty` case Failure => workItemRepository.markAs(wi.id, ProcessingStatus.PermanentlyFailed) // you can also mark as any other status defined by `ProcessingStatus`
       }.flatMap(_ => process) // and repeat
     }
 ```